-- 1.1 This report presents the audited financial statements for 2010/11 for approval (appended). - 1.2 The external auditors, PKF, have now completed their audit of the statements.
-Their report on the audit is presented as a separate item to this meeting. - 1.3 The Council agrees a medium term financial strategy (MTFS) each year in order to produce a balanced budget, which maintains a suitable level of balances.
-The forecast for General Fund balances as at 31 March 2011 was £941k with a net contribution from balances and reserves of £1.23m.
-Following closure of the accounts, the final figure for General Fund balances was in line with this forecast.
+- 1.1 This report presents the audited Financial Statements for 2011/12 for approval. - 1.2 The External Auditors, PKF, have now completed their audit of the Statements.
+Their report on the audit is presented as a separate item to this meeting. - 1.3 The Council agrees a Medium Term Financial Strategy (MTFS) each year in order to produce a balanced budget, which maintains a suitable level of balances.
+The forecast for General Fund balances as at 31 March 2012 was £779k with a net contribution from balances and reserves of £279k.
+Following closure of the accounts, the final figure for General Fund balances was a slight improvement to this figure at £819k.